tonyheadford/m68k/README.md

 Contributors
 ------------
-Many thanks to [Wolfgang Lenerz](https://github.com/flockermush) for contributing his (many) bug fixes.
+Many thanks to [Wolfgang Lenerz](https://github.com/flockermush) and @fedex81 for their contributions.